- Home

 🏥 Healthcare Quality

-Healthcare facilities are basic; advanced care often requires travel to larger cities.
+Healthcare facilities are basic; serious medical needs often require travel to larger cities.

 💉 Healthcare Affordability

-Healthcare costs are relatively low but quality varies.
+Healthcare costs are low but quality may not meet international standards.

 🏥 Healthcare